-Charles Oliveira in Detail
+Charles Oliveira Jiu Jitsu

 Nickname: Charles started being called “do Bronx” when he moved to Macaco Gold Team.
 He lived in a Favela (slums) which is sometimes playfully nicknamed “Bronx” and the gym where he first started was also called Bronx, so some of the guys at the gyms started calling him “Charles do Bronx” which translates to “Charles of the Bronx”.

-- South American Champion (2008 CBJJE – purple belt)
+- 1st Place CBJJE South American Champion (2008 purple belt)

-- Sao Paulo State Champion (2007 – blue belt)
+- 1st Place FPJJ Sao Paulo State Championship (2007 blue belt)

-- World Cup Silver Medallist (2008 CBJJE – purple belt)
+- 2nd Place CBJJE World Cup (2008 purple belt)

-Weight Division (in BJJ): Leve (76kg-167lbs).
+Weight Division (BJJ): Leve (76kg-167lbs).

 Team/Association: Macaco Gold Team.

-Charles “do Bronx” Oliveira’s Biography
+Charles “do Bronx” Oliveira Biography

-Charles Oliveira was born on the 17th of October 1989 in Sao Paulo, Brazil.
-He was raised in poverty at the burg of Guarúja in the state of Sao Paulo.
-Having a deprived childhood led him to start work very early, helping his mother sell Cheese Salads in a trailer.
-It was through this line of work that he met and made friends with a few kids that trained Jiu Jitsu.
-When Charles was around 12 years old, he was invited by those same kids to come and train BJJ at a local club and although the Oliveira family could not afford Charles’s tuition, Charles’s uncle Paulo knew the Jiu Jitsu coach and intervened on his behalf so Charles would be free to train without the fees.
+Raised in poverty in the neighborhood of Guaruja, Sao Paulo, Charle’s humble beginnings led him to become part of Brazil’s workforce very early, helping his mother sell cheese salads from a trailer as a child.
+It was through this line of work that he met and made friends with a few kids who trained jiu-jitsu.
+When Charles was around 12 years old, he was invited by those same children to come and train at a local grappling academy.
+Although Oliveira’s guardians could not afford Charles’s tuition, his uncle, Paulo, knew the instructor and intervened on his behalf so the young man could train without the fees.

 In 2008 he fought several fights obtaining belts in different events, solidifying his career as a mixed martial artist.
 Understanding that he had a bright future ahead of him, he decided to join the Macado Gold Team to further professionalize his game. with Jorge Patino (the coach at MGT) as his instructor and manager Charles conquered a spot in the UFC, arguably the biggest MMA organization in the world.
-It was Patino also who awarded Charles Oliveira his black belt, as stated by Oliveira himself to the website “Psicoticos Por Vale Tudo” on May, 2010.
+It was Patino also who awarded Charles Oliveira his black belt, as stated by Oliveira himself to the website “Psicoticos Por Vale Tudo” in May 2010.